The importance of combating racism in a warming world.

 It is impossible to explain the current environmental crisis without reference to colonialism/imperialism, and vice versa.
 Colonialism (the practice) was driven by the insatiable appetites of European nation-states for raw materials and commodities, and everywhere it went, imperialism (the ideology) went, too.

-In the imperialist ideology, Black and brown people were objects to be conquered, owned, or “saved.”
-Slavery was about person/thing ownership, as Western property law had long been, which meant dehumanizing Black and brown people along with non-human beings and natural resources.
+In the imperialist ideology, Black, brown, and Indigenous peoples were objects to be conquered, owned, or “saved.”
+Slavery was about person/thing ownership, as Western property law had long been, which meant dehumanizing groups of people along with non-human beings and natural resources.

 It is widely known that colonialism/imperialism wrought devastating environmental consequences.
 Deforestation in colonial New England, for instance, was so severe that it promoted the spread of disease among the colonists and changed the local climate itself.